Frequently Asked Questions

 What should I bring with me?

-We do not have space for larger instruments, furniture, animals or boxes of books or vehicles.
+We do not have space for larger instruments, furniture, or vehicles.
 The staff at RDDC will help clients access any items they need but do not possess.
 RDDC is not responsible for the safe-keeping of your items, so we suggest you make other arrangements for storing any valuables or irreplaceable items.

 How long is the program?